MB3hel/AUVControlBoard/docs/docs/firmware/math.md

 ## IMU Angle Accumulation

-See: `accumulate_angles.py` linked at the top of this page.

 The euler and quaternion values provided by the IMU are not directly useful for tracking multiple rotations of the vehicle.
 Unlike simply integrating gyroscope data, euler angles (pitch, roll, yaw) and quaternions do not track the number of times the vehicle has rotated about a particular axis.